Depression Rehabilitation Centre in Ibiza

 Key components of residential treatment at Ibiza Calm include:

-Comprehensive assessment: Upon admission, individuals undergo a thorough assessment to understand the severity of their bipolar disorder, co-occurring conditions, and specific needs.
+Comprehensive assessment: Upon admission, individuals undergo a thorough assessment to understand the severity of their depression, co-occurring disorders, and specific needs.
 This helps in creating a personalised treatment plan.

-Individualised treatment plans: Each person’s experience with bipolar is distinct, so treatment plans are tailored to address specific symptoms and challenges.
+Individualised treatment plans: Each person’s experience with depression is unique, so treatment plans are tailored to address specific symptoms and challenges.
 This personalised approach enhances the effectiveness of therapy.

 Supportive community: Being surrounded by peers who understand and share similar struggles creates a sense of belonging and support.
 Group therapy sessions provide opportunities to learn from others, share experiences, and build social skills.